 - demonstrate the use of developmentally appropriate practices for young children. - evaluate and demonstrate the roles of Early Childhood Education professionals in preparing children for school success. - plan and implement curriculum domain experiences/activities for preschool and/or schoolage children. - advocate for children's rights to develop their potential for becoming productive, well-adjusted members of society. - implement a plan for professional success to include obtaining a California Child Development Permit to qualify for employment in programs receiving funding from Federal, State, private (profit and nonprofit), and family child care sources. - develop practical ideas for implementing culturally relevant and anti-bias education in core curriculum areas.

 Note: this award can also be found in the Society, Culture & Communication TCAP Pathway

-~ - •

-Co m n n n 0 n т
+• Co m n n n ρ n Т

-LU u u c

 CH DEV 022 Practicum in Child Development (4)